-The Institute for Free Speech writes in support of repeal of the Internal Revenue Service's (IRS) Form 990, Schedule B requirement.
+The Institute for Free Speech1 writes in support of H.R.
+4916, the "Preventing IRS Abuse and Protecting Free Speech Act."
+The measure, sponsored by Representative Peter Roskam (R-IL), would repeal the Internal Revenue Service's (IRS) Form 990, Schedule B requirement.
 Eliminating this mandate is a sensible and much-needed policy that would end the statutory requirement that the IRS collect sensitive information on nonprofit tax returns, detailing the names and addresses of significant donors to every charity in the country.
-Repealing this requirement would also prohibit the agency from collecting similar data from all nonprofit groups, save for narrowly-tailored exceptions.
+Repealing Schedule B would also prohibit the agency from collecting similar data from all nonprofit groups, save for narrowlytailored exceptions.

-In the 114th Congress, the House of Representatives passed legislation sponsored by Representative Peter Roskam (R-IL), H.R.
-5053, the "Preventing IRS Abuse and Protecting Free Speech Act," that would have permanently repealed this requirement.
-Senator Tim Scott (R-SC) sponsored identical legislation under S. 3057 in the Senate.
-The Institute for Free Speech strongly supported those efforts and urges Congress to again consider repeal of this invasive, speech-chilling, and unnecessary measure.
+In the 114th Congress, the House of Representatives passed identical legislation from Representative Roskam, H.R.
+5053.
+Senator Tim Scott (R-SC) sponsored companion legislation under S. 3057 in the Senate.
+The Institute for Free Speech strongly supported those efforts2 and urges Congress to again consider repeal of this invasive, speech-chilling, and unnecessary requirement by passing H.R.
+4916.

 More specifically, repealing the Form 990, Schedule B would eliminate an outdated and ineffective portion of the tax code that serves no legitimate function as a regulatory tool for the agency, puts the privacy of American citizens at risk, and heightens the odds of politically motivated abuse by government officials.

-Based on IRS data, we estimate providing this donor information on tax returns costs charities and other nonprofit groups \$63 million per year - money that could be better spent on program activities by charities and nonprofits.
+Based on IRS data, we estimate providing this donor information on tax returns costs charities and other nonprofit groups \$63 million per year3 - money that could be better spent on program activities by such groups.